What does spring cleaning mean to you?

 - End each day listing what you WERE able to do

 - Create realistic plans, not plans that require you to be 100%

-- Be gracious to your body for what it can do
+- Be gracious to your body and accept what it can do

 - If you must focus on what you can’t do, do it only to find a new way to perform that task or activity.
 Find an alternative solution.

 Which of your views needs sprucing up?

 Five ways to make your home chronically friendly

 4 thoughts on “Spring Clean: Spruce up your view!”

 You have some great ideas here!
 We live in a tiny apartment and I don’t get out much since I suffer with terrible allergies (MCAS).
 Last spring my husband hung a flower basket, a hummingbird feeder and a wild bird feeder on our porch.
 Totally changed my relationship with nature.
 Now I get to watch a show everyday!
 I can’t wait for this year’s basket, and for the hummingbirds to arrive here!
 It’s nice to have something to look forward to other than anaphylactic reactions from pollen in the spring.